 Rules, Regulations, Guidelines, and Best Management Practices

 Good Forestry in the Granite State – Recommended Voluntary Forest Management Practices for New Hampshire 2nd Edition.
-Good Forestry is a 225-page guide, in a three-ring binder format and each copy comes with a cd.
-An on-line version is available free at www.goodforestry.org .
-A copy of the book can be ordered on-line at that website.
+Good Forestry is a 225-page guide, in a three-ring binder format and each copy comes with a CD.
+Order online at www.goodforestry.org.
 Directions for ordering through the mail are there as well, or you can call 800-444-8978.